brucou/functional-rose-tree/README.md

 # Examples of lenses
 ## Object traversal
-An object can be traversed with the following lenses :
+An object can be traversed and mapped over with the following lenses :

 ```javascript
   const lenses = {